 - For a parcel in which there has been no physical change in either land or improvement since the prior year, no change in use, and the property was not totally omitted from the tax roll in the preceding valuation year, the parcel's limited value is established at its previous year's LPV increased by 5%.
 The property's LPV can never exceed its FCV [A.R.S. § 42-13301].
 In DOR's Assessment Procedures Manual, this calculation is referred to as "Rule A." - For a parcel for which the land or improvement was erroneously omitted from the preceding year's property tax roll, had a change in use, was modified by new construction, destruction, or demolition, or was spilt or consolidated, the parcel's limited value is established at a level or percentage that is commensurate to the relationship of LPV to FCV of other properties of the same or similar use or legal classification [A.R.S. § 42-13302].
 Laws 2022, Chapter 300 requires that a change in the use of a property must be physical and objectively verifiable for the purpose of determining limited property value and that a change in occupant or classification of a single-family residence does not constitute a change in use.
+Laws 2023, Chapter 171 clarifies that a change in the property tax classification of a guest ranch is not a change in use, in and of itself, for the purpose of determining the LPV of the property.
 In DOR's Assessment Procedures Manual, this calculation is referred to as "Rule B."

 Prior to the enactment of Laws 2019, Chapter 306, DOR's guidelines stipulated that Rule B applied when modification to a property resulting from construction, destruction of demolition equaled 10% or more of the prior valuation year's FCV for that property.
 If the value of such modification was less than 10%, Rule A applied.
-Chapter 306 provides that the Rule B calculation be applied when the value of the modification resulting from construction, destruction, or demolition is 15% or greater that the property's FCV in the preceding valuation year.
+Chapter 306 provides that the Rule B calculation be applied when the value of the modification resulting from construction, destruction, destruction, destruction year.